dicksondickson/dickson-sci-fi-enhance-upscale/README.md

 # Changelog

 2025/05/08 - Updated deprecated nodes and updated notes.
 Seems like comfyui manager is recommending the wrong custom nodes.
-See list of needed nodes abouve.
+See list of needed nodes above.
 2024/10/01 - Updated notes in workflows.
 2024/09/30 - Separated ProMax version into 4K and 8K as the math nodes is causing problems.
 2024/09/29 - Bug fixes.
 Added Pro Max version that uses Flux.